-As of January 1, 2018 the members of the Board of Trustees are as follows:
+As of January 2021 the members of the Board of Trustees are as follows:

+Vic Martin, CRNA, MBA (Chairman) Jeff King, MD

+Vicki Davies, CPA (Vice-Chairman) Elizabeth Lemons, MBA, RN

+John Butorac, CRNA Ken Schwab, EdD

-Vic Martin, CRNA (Chairman) Brian Gelfand, MD Vicki Davies (Interim Vice-Chairman) Truitt Ellis, MD Rod Schwindt, CRNA Jonathan Grooms, CRNA Jeff Whitehorn, FACHE Ken Schwab, EdD Steve Dickerson, MD (Chair Emeritus) ex-officio Elizabeth Lemons, MBD, RN The MTSA President is an ex-officio, non-voting member of the MTSA Board of Trustees.
+Brian Gelfand, MD Jeff Whitehorn, FACHE

+Jonathan Grooms, CRNA

+The MTSA President is an ex-officio, non-voting member of the MTSA Board of Trustees.
 The Secretary of the Board of Trustees is the MTSA Special Assistant to the President.